jamieroche1987/hertiage-housing/README.md

-# Hertiage Housing
+# Heritage Housing

 ### About

-Hertiage Housing is a Machine Learning tool that can help users to predict the sale prices of properties by taking the properties features as inputs.
+Heritage Housing is a Machine Learning tool that can help users to predict the sale prices of properties by taking the properties features as inputs.
 Currently this tool will only predict prices on properties within *Ames, Iowa*.

 The app was created to help the client: